Dar Al-Hijrah By-Laws

 Article II: Description

-Dar Al-Hijrah Islamic Center is a non-profit, non-political,
+Dar Al-Hijrah Islamic Center is a non-profit, non-political, religious, cultural, charitable, and educational institution.

 Article III: Purposes